egor-tensin/blog/_posts/2020-05-20-makefile-escaping.md

 param_name ?= Default value
 ```

-They should be quoted when passed to external commands, of course.
+They should be `escape`d and quoted when passed to external commands, of
-To prevent mismatched quotes, the `escape` function might seem useful, but in
+course.
-case of environment variables, a complication arises when they contain dollar
+However, things get complicated when they contain dollar signs `$`.
-signs `$`.
 `make` variables may contain references to other variables, and they're
 expanded recursively either when defined (for `:=` assignments) or when used
 (in all other cases, including `?=`).